silviyahristova/solar-system-quiz/README.md

 * All the links that look like a button and buttons have a hover effect.
 They navigate users through the site.
 When a user clicks the button, a JavaScript function is triggered to change the current page or navigate to a different section of the site.

 * Restart button allows the user to go back to the main section.
-Th button has a hover effect with a colour transition.
-The button has transparent background, rather than other buttons, this will not draw the user's attention away from the game.
+The button has a hover effect with a colour transition.
+Also has transparent background, rather than other buttons, this will not draw the user's attention away from the game.

 * The "Start" button triggers an alert message if the name input field is not filled.
 If the input field contains a name, it proceeds to display the "How to Play" section.